 Check out Nick's 5er installation video for an example of using shields attached directly to the stove and to the pipe to reduce clearances with minimal visual impact.

-If your stove is produced by a different manufacturer, attaching the shield directly to the stove or stovepipe may not be permitted, so be sure to check with the manufacturer.
+If your stove is produced by a different manufacturer, attaching a DIY shield directly to the stove or stovepipe may not be permitted, and factory heat shields may or may not be available.
+So be sure to check with the manufacturer.

 Insulated Shields, Masonry Shields, and Other Shield Types

 There are two other types of shields described in NFPA-211, but they're rarely used for tiny living applications.
 These two types of shields are no easier to construct than air-cooled shields, and they are less effective.

 Insulated shields are identical to air-cooled shields, but instead of 1" of air space behind the shield, you use 1" of fireproof insulation like rockwool or ceramic fiber.
 A shield of this type can reduce wall clearances by 1/2 or ceiling clearances by 1/3.

 Masonry shields are 3-1/2" thick masonry blocks with no air space, i.e. a standard brick wall.
 Shields of this type can reduce wall clearances by up to 1/3, and are not generally used for a ceiling.

 Any shield type other than the three types mentioned in NFPA-211 should generally not be used for clearance reduction unless that configuration has been tested.
 While shields with an amount of air space or insulation other than 1", or shields with a double-layer of sheet metal would likely provide some benefit, the amount of safe clearance reduction they would provide is unknown.

 Tile attached directly to the wall with no insulation or air space is not a heat shield.
 Tile will conduct heat directly through to the combustible surface behind it.
 Unless it's at least 3-1/2" thick, a layer of tile it provides no rated clearance reduction.